Faculty & Staff Research Symposium

 Q&A

-What are the benefits of the symposium?
+• What are the benefits of the symposium?

-- The symposium is designed to address a wide-spread desire on campus to provide more opportunities for colleagues to exchange intellectual and creative ideas.
+• The symposium is designed to address a wide-spread desire on campus to provide more opportunities for colleagues to exchange intellectual and creative ideas.
 Most of us are intensely curious about the amazing work unfolding all over campus, but it is difficult to find the time or the opportunity to discover what colleagues are doing.
 The hope is that the symposium will foster those serendipitous moments of “spark,” when ideas are born from intellectual exchange and curiosity.

-- The symposium is designed to foster cross-disciplinary and cross-school connections.
+• The symposium is designed to foster cross-disciplinary and cross-school connections.
 Presentations will have people from different departments, schools, and offices who are approaching a similar topic from different directions.
 New conversations — and thus new classes, partnerships, and collaborative projects — will hopefully emerge from these exchanges.

-- Central to the idea of the symposium is to remain laser focused on minimizing the time and labor required: the symposium is all on one day, encourages participants to present on work they are already doing or presenting elsewhere, and allows everyone to hear from many people in a short time.
+• Central to the idea of the symposium is to remain laser focused on minimizing the time and labor required: the symposium is all on one day, encourages participants to present on work they are already doing or presenting elsewhere, and allows everyone to hear from many people in a short time.
 People may stay the whole day or just come for one session.

-- Overall, the goal of the symposium is to help UR foster a community of creative thinkers, build a vibrant “commons” of ideas, and develop a culture of public intellectualism and curiosity.
+• Overall, the goal of the symposium is to help UR foster a community of creative thinkers, build a vibrant “commons” of ideas, and develop a culture of public intellectualism and curiosity.

-How and when do I sign up?
+• How and when do I sign up to present?

-What are the presentation formats?
+• What are the presentation formats?

-Presentation sessions will all be 75 minutes and will follow the teaching schedule, with several sessions running in the same time slot (like conferences).
-There are four formats:
+Presentation sessions are all 75 minutes and follow the teaching schedule, with several sessions running in the same time slot (like conferences).
+There are two time slots for morning sessions (9:00-10:15am and 10:30-11:45am) and two time slots for afternoon sessions (1:30-2:45pm and 3:00-4:15pm).
+There are four possible formats:

 (1) Panels: 3-4 presenters, speaking for 15 minutes each, followed by Q&A.